JuliaDataScience/JuliaDataScience/contents/why_julia.md

 Multiple dispatch is a powerful feature that allows us also to extend existing functions or to define custom and complex behavior to new types.
 To show how this works, we'll use another example.
-Suppose you want to define two new `struct`s based on a animals:
+Suppose you want to define two new `struct`s for two different animals.
+For simplicity, we won't be adding fields for the `struct`s:

 ```jl
 sc(